tanishq2910/Addition_of_two_binary_numbers/README.md

-When two numbers are given binary for we use a special method to add them, this code describes one of the simplest approach to get the work done.
+When two numbers are given in binary form, we use a special method to add them, this code describes one of the simplest approach.